PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 TASMANIA proportional representation history at State and municipal level

-Tasmanian state election reports beginning from 1909 – an excellent resource on the Tasmanian Electoral Commission website
+Tasmanian state election reports beginning from 1909 – an excellent resource also available on the Tasmanian Electoral Commission website

 Topical matters